About

 I am a storyteller and creative practitioner working at the intersection of wellbeing, culture, and the environment.

-Through Karatasi, a creative studio, I bring together cultural research, material experimentation, and print to explore how stories are created, shared, and preserved through the physical forms that carry them.
+Through Karatasi, my creative studio, I further this work by bringing together cultural research, material experimentation, and print.
+This approach allows me to explore how stories are created, shared, and preserved through the physical forms that carry them.

 Story Culture & Imagination In Practice